apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

     How difficult it is to contribute to any particular open source project matters.
 It matters a lot.
 I'm talking primarily about mature open source projects, but parts of this rant are still applicable for new and closed source projects as well.
-Most of it is just generaly good advice for running any sort of team.
+Most of it is just generally good advice for running any sort of team.

     Contributors are usually there to solve their own problems and optimize their own experience.
 They care about their own use case.
 Generally speaking, contributors